v-rajagt/IntuneDocs/intune/protect/software-updates-ios.md

 3. After introducing a change, select **Review + save** > **Save** to save your edits, and return to the policies *Properties*.

 > [!NOTE]
-> If the **Start time** and **End time** are both set to 12am, then Intune does not check for restrictions on when to install updates.
+> If the **Start time** and **End time** are both set to 12 AM, Intune does not check for restrictions on when to install updates.
 This means than any configurations you have for **Select times to prevent update installations** are ignored, and updates can install at any time.

 ## Monitor device installation failures